sharic/GetAndCleanDataProject/CodeBook.md

 **2. Extract only the measurements on the mean and standard deviation for each measurement.**

 1. Extract the column names from smartphoneData that contain the characters mean() and std() and create 1 vector with 66 columns containing all of the mean + std column names
-2. Create a subset of smartphoneData called*phoneData* that only contains the mean and std measurements.
-It will have 69 columns and 10299 rows.
+2. Create a subset of smartphoneData called *phoneData* that only contains the mean and std measurements.
+It will have 69 columns and 10,299 rows.
 3. Create a data frame called *signalData* by reshaping phoneData from wide to long.
 It will have 6 columns and 679,734 rows.

 **3. Use descriptive activity names to name the activities in the data set.**

 1. Merge the data frame containing the activity labels (i.e., WALKING, STANDING, etc.) with signalData to add a column with the activity description.

-**4. Appropriately labels the data set with descriptive variable names..**
+**4. Appropriately label the data set with descriptive variable names..**

 1. Create a data frame called *mdf* that contains all 66 mean/std features.
-2. De-construct the feature name to isolate the values for signal (i.e., BodyGyro JerkMag) + feature_var (Mean vs Standard Deviation) + Axis (X, Y, Z or NA)
+2. De-construct the feature name to isolate the values for signal (i.e., BodyJerk) + feature_var (Mean vs Standard Deviation) + Axis (X, Y, Z or NA)
 3. Create a data frame that maps the existing signal with a more descriptive term (i.e., Body Jerk = Jerk of the Body, etc.)
 4. Merge the data frame containing the descriptive signals with mdf and create a new *tidy* data frame called *signalData* containing only the descriptive variables.
 Data set has 7 columns and 679,734 rows.

 First Tidy Data Set Columns: